Flask-FlatPages¶

 Release Date: 2015-02-09

-- The renderer function now optionally takes a third argument, namely
+The renderer function now optionally takes a third argument, namely the

 Page